distracteddreamer/papertrail/_posts/2020-04-11-Distributed-Systems.md

 categories: jekyll update
 ---

-Notes from study of [MIT's 6.824: Distributed Systems](https://pdos.csail.mit.edu/6.824/index.html).
-This is not intended to be a summary of the topics but thoughts and notes related to the concepts in the course, including the weekly questions.
+Notes from my study of [MIT's 6.824: Distributed Systems](https://pdos.csail.mit.edu/6.824/index.html).
+This is not intended to be contain a summary of the topics but thoughts and notes related to the concepts in the course.

 ## Week 1 — MapReduce
 - Whilst the method allows for workers failure, the master is not expected to fail.
 This is because there is only a single master and if there is a large number of computers, the probability of any a particular computer failing is low.
 However the probability that some machine will fail might not be negligible, hence the need to anticipate worker failure.